-For over 20 years, the Parenting Under Two Roofs program has helped thousands of parents learn to cooperate and protect their children form conflict during the separation and divorce process.
+For over 25 years, the Parenting Under Two Roofs program has helped thousands of divorcing or never-married parents learn to cooperate and protect their children from conflict.

-The issues a child must deal with during divorce, or as the result of splitting his/her time between two parents living separately, can be overwhelming and even traumatic for some children.
-There is ample research that children do best when their separating/divorcing parents treat each other respectfully and civilly.
+The issues a child must deal with as the result of splitting his/her time between two parents living separately can be overwhelming and even traumatic for some children.
+There is ample research that children do best when their separating or divorcing parents treat each other respectfully and civilly.
 Parenting Under Two Roofs tackles these issues by teaching effective communication skills and helping parents realize the impact of their actions on their children.

 The program helps parents understand:

 - How to keep children out of parental conflict

 - How to build a new relationship with a former spouse

 - How parenting struggles affect children